The 10 players to have played the most minutes in the PL without scoring

 Unsurprisingly, the list is made up entirely of defenders, but considering they have played for more than 200,000 Premier League minutes between them, that’s hardly an excuse.

-There is hope left for one player, who is still playing in English football, but plying his trade at Championship side Huddersfield, this looks unlikely.
+There is hope left for one player, who is yet to retire, but given he’s a free agent and last turned out at Championship side Huddersfield, this looks unlikely.

 A tough-tackling left-back, Edinburgh made 174 Premier League appearances for Tottenham and won the FA Cup and League Cup while at White Hart Lane.